Content table

 You may feel mild cramps or dull-aching pain during this time of the month.
 That’s ovulation pain.
 It usually happens just before or around the time of ovulation.
 It can last anywhere from a few hours up to 48 hours.

-One month you may feel the pain on your right side, and the next month your left.
-That’s because this pain coincides with the ovary that’s releasing the egg that month.
+One month, you may feel the pain on your right side, and the next month, your left.
+That’s because this pain coincides with the ovary that releases the egg that month.

 But why does this ovulation pain happen at all?
-What’s causing it?
 Let’s take a look.

-The full reason why you may experience ovulation pain is still TBD.
+The main reason why you may experience ovulation pain is still TBD.
 But there are some theories.

 Theory #1